-Dziuk's has been a local staple for many years but was desperately in need of new branding, photography, packaging and an entirely new aesthetic to present it's product and reach a much larger audience.
+Dziuk's Meat Market, just outside of San Antonio, TX, had been a local staple for many years but was desperately in need of new branding, photography, packaging and an entirely new aesthetic to present its product and reach a much larger audience.

-In conjunction with the owner's goals to expand his existing retail space and online presence (as well as online sales), we envisioned and produced all new product photography, packaging, in store experiences and an online store which has dramatically increased sales and resulted in a distinctively positive vibe from the community.
+In conjunction with the owner's goals to expand his existing retail space, online sales, and website, we envisioned and produced all new product photography, packaging, in-store experiences and an online store which has dramatically increased sales and resulted in incredibly positive feedback from the community.

 • Creative Direction